shashank-jain45/Weather-App/README.md

 1. Fetches the weather of current location
 2. Search feature to check the weather of any city
 3. Dark mode and light mode
-4. refresh the fetched data
+4. Refresh the fetched data
 5. Implemented using BLOC state Management

 ## Bugs